MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-security-comparison.md

 ## What is Defender for Office 365 security

-Every Office 365 subscription comes with security capabilities.
+Every Microsoft 365 subscription comes with security capabilities.
 The goals and available actions depend on the focus of these different subscriptions.
-In Office 365 security, there are three main security services (or products) tied to your subscription type:
+In Microsoft 365 security, there are three main security services (or products) tied to your subscription type:

 1. Exchange Online Protection (EOP).
 1. Microsoft Defender for Office 365 365 Plan 1 (Defender for Office 365 P1).